');

 About Burney, CA

-Burney is a small community in California with a population of 2,921 residents.
-The median household income is $67,097 per year, which is near the national average.
-The median age in Burney is 45.6 years.
+Burney is a small town located in California with a population of 2,921 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,097 per year, which is 11% below the national median of $75,149.
+The median age of 45.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Burney Ranks in California